Copyright © 2012-2020: Flying For Home & Red Zephyr Studios. All Rights Reserved.

 A horse's maximum stats are determined at birth.
 Their original maximum potential is commonly referred to as their birth max.
 Through training, they will improve their current potential until they eventually max all of their stats.
 Intelligence determines how quickly a horse will learn stats from training. |

 There are some cases where a horse will automatically max.
-Horses aged 6 years old or older will automatically max upon any training, horses from the horse trader aged 4yo+ come with all maxed stats, and horses transitioned to SC who have run at least 5 MA races will automatically max as well.
+Horses aged 6 years old or older will automatically max upon any training, horses from the Horse Trader aged 4yo+ come with all maxed stats, and horses transitioned to SC who have run at least 10 races will automatically max as well.
+Additionally, Standardbreds who have run 10 races before transitioning to Driving will automatically max their stats upon transitioning.

 For bred horses, you can read more on what affects birth max on Foal Potential.
-For horses who are purchased from the Horse Trader or Pro Shop (Created Goldbloods), stats are based directly on stat genes.
-Select Sale horses have stats that are mostly based directly on stat genes as well.
+For horses who are purchased from the Horse Trader, Pro Shop (Created Goldbloods), and Select Sales, stats are based directly on stat genes.
 As a yearling, groundwork will improve any stat up to a maximum of three, so 2yos will not necessary start as 6 potentials in January.

 You can improve your horse's max stats via buddy working, gelding, and occasionally by buying a horse from the sales.
 Retired horses do not gain stats from being bought/sold.

 Transitioning to Steeplechase or Driving Trials will give a horse an entirely new set of max stats, meaning that a horse can potentially have a vastly different (either higher or lower) max potential than the one they were born with if they’ve been transitioned.
-This means that in some cases a newly transitioned horse will have to spend time maxing their stats all over again.
+This means that in some cases a newly transitioned horse will have to spend time maxing their stats all over again - unless they met the previously mentioned requirements for auto maxing of stats.
+Steeplechase and Driving have their own set of hidden Stat Genes that will help determine their new Potential.